Friday’s ‘Bold And The Beautiful’ Spoilers: Hope Holds Phoebe Again

 However, Liam shocked Steffy with his devastating news.
 He told his ex-wife that he and Hope were going to get a divorce.
 B&B viewers will remember that Steffy was very concerned about their marriage when she left for Paris.
 She told them that she wanted them to take the time away from the girls to concentrate on their relationship.
 Liam’s news will stun her because she expected their marriage to be stronger than before she had left.

-One of Steffy’s first visitors will be Hope.
+One of Steffy’s first visitors will be Hope, per She Knows Soaps.
 She and Phoebe share an incredible connection, and she cannot wait to see the infant again.
 B&B fans will remember her description of holding Phoebe.
 She said that it was as if an electric current passed through her arms and into her heart when she held the baby for the first time.
 She became obsessed with the girl and at the time, Steffy thought that the attachment was unhealthy.

 Hope will make her way to the cliff house to see the girls.
 Of course, she also wants to see Kelly (Zoe Pennington), but she has a special place in her heart for Phoebe.
 Hope now believes she knows the reason for this bond.
 She thinks that Flo is Phoebe’s birth mother and that they share the same bloodline.